MAKE YOUR FREE Tenancy Agreement

 - the Landlord shall be entitled to sell, dispose of, or otherwise deal with any personal items 21 days after the Landlord uses its reasonable efforts to notify the Tenant in accordance with the clause above.

-- The Landlord reserves the right for the Landlord (and all those authorised by the Landlord) at reasonable times to enter the Property on giving the Tenant at least 24 hours' prior notice in writing to:
+- The Landlord reserves the right for the Landlord (and all those authorised by the Landlord) to enter the Property at reasonable times, on giving the Tenant at least 24 hours' prior notice in writing (with the Tenant’s consent, not to be unreasonably withheld) for the purposes of:

 - check the state of repair, decoration and condition of the Property;